7 Silent Signs of a Herniated Disc You Could Be Ignoring

 Pain gets worse when you rest

 You might expect that lifting something heavy will hurt like crazy if you have a herniated disc.
 But sitting down to rest should be fine, right?
-Wrong: Pain while sitting—or bending forward—is a common symptom, says Dr. Ghannad.
-Check out these surprising causes of low back pain.
+Wrong: Pain while sitting—or bending forward—are common herniated disc symptoms, says Dr. Ghannad.
+Sitting too much is just one of the surprising causes of low back pain.

 Healing on your own is possible